getml/reflect-cpp/docs/backwards_compatability.md

 For the purpose of this section, any field of type `std::optional`, `std::shared_ptr` or `std::unique_ptr` is an optional field.
 Any other fields are required.

-Please refer to the section on optional fields on details.
+Please refer to the section on optional fields for details.

 ## Structs with `rfl::Field` and `rfl::NamedTuple`